bharxhav/dart-blog-style-tutorial/README.md

 ## Audience

 This tutorial will be quite helpful for all those developers who want to develop single-page web applications using Dart.
 It is meant for programmers with a strong hold on object-oriented concepts.

+## Prerequsites

+The tutorial assumes that the readers have adequate exposure to object-oriented programming concepts.
+If you have worked on JavaScript, then it will help you further to grasp the concepts of Dart quickly.